zowe/docs-site/docs/user-guide/api-mediation/configuration-multi-tenancy-routing.md

 # Configuring routing in a multi-tenant environment

-In a multi-sysplex environment, both the domain-specific Discovery Service as well as an additional Discovery service may require registration with the Discovery Service in the domain which gathers information about all installed API Gateways in isolated sysplex environments.
+In a multi-sysplex environment, both the domain-specific Discovery Service as well as one or more additional Discovery Services may require registration with the Discovery Service in the domain which gathers information about all installed API Gateways in isolated sysplex environments.

 The domain-specific Discovery Service is typically in the same LPAR in a multi-sysplex environment.
 However, the API Gateway in API ML in one domain (for example in Domain API ML 2) may also need to register with the API ML Discovery Service in a separate domain (for example in Domain API ML 1), which gathers information about all installed API Gateways in isolated sysplex environments.
 After registration, data from the Discovery Service in Domain API ML 1 can be used by the Gateway in Domain API ML 2 for routing to individual API Gateways.